caiorss/Functional-Programming/README.md

 Author:   [Caio Rodrigues](https://www.linkedin.com/in/caiorodrigues) / <caiorss.rodrigue@gmail.com>

-Note: This still a work in progress.
+Note: This still a work in progress and a long term project.

 You can access this page from: